 - Applicants for Student Membership of the Association will be required to be studying for a degree in a counselling related area which meets the Educational Award Standards for Counselling & Psychotherapy as set out by QQI (2014) and which will lead to the attainment of a Level 8 award on the National Framework of Qualifications.
 This change will be implemented on 1st September 2017.

-- Applicants for Pre-Accreditation membership of the Association (Associate Membership) will be required to hold a degree in a counselling related area which meets the Educational Award Standards for Counselling & Psychotherapy as set out by QQI (2014) at Level 8 on the National Framework of Qualifications (NFQ).
+- Applicants for Pre-Accredited membership of the Association will be required to hold a degree in a counselling related area which meets the Educational Award Standards for Counselling & Psychotherapy as set out by QQI (2014) at Level 8 on the National Framework of Qualifications (NFQ).
 This change will be implemented on 1st September 2021.

 - All applicants for Pre-Accredited membership (Associate Membership) will be required to have completed a minimum of 50 hours personal therapy within their degree programme and a minimum of 120 hours of direct Client work under clinical supervision at a ratio of one hour supervision to 5 hours of direct client work.
 Client work refers to individual or couples client work only.
 Clinical supervision must be undertaken with accredited Supervisors.